How to Connect a Plasma Cutter Safely

 Securing the Power Cable

-Next, verify the power supply specifications to make sure they’re compatible with your plasma cutter.
-Once confirmed, proceed to connect the power cable to the back of the machine.
-Utilize the designated locking ring to secure the connection firmly, guaranteeing a stable and reliable setup.
+Next, check the power supply specifications in your manual and make sure they match your plasma cutter.
+Connect the power cable to the back of the machine, then use the designated locking ring to hold it firmly in place.

 Energizing the Machine